mohangk/goodroot.ca/content/post/2018-02-23-an-opinion-on-opions.md

 Rightfully so!
 Engineering is complicated.
 There isn’t a playbook to follow.
 Everything being built is being built to the spec of someone’s best guess.
 You made yours, you know what you’re doing, you’ve worked hard, and you feel compelled to defend your decisions.

-This contrary new idea is backed by the illustrious data.
-I’ve spent time working within IBM.
+Suppose this contrary new idea is backed by the illustrious data.
 I understand what it’s like when an empowered new word appears to instil the fear, uncertainty, and doubt intended to shake your axiomatic foundations.
 The data will over-come and conquer; all those before data are obsolete.

-Even though the industry changes at an unfathomable pace, data has the beast finally mastered.
-The new ideal to replace the free-spirited _Opinion Driven Development_ is _Data Driven Development_.
+Even though the industry changes at an unfathomable pace, data claims to have the beast finally mastered.
+The new ideal to replace the withering _Opinion Driven Development_ is _Data Driven Development_.

 We want data driven decisions, now.
 You shouldn’t build that, because the data says… We should optimize for this instead, because the data says… But there’s a funny thing about data.
 Data is not always factual.
 You still need to interpret it.